AnalyticsGate/AGR-OnPrem-Setups/docs/releasenotes/2026/AGROnPrem-672.md

 *Fixed Bugs*
 - Fix when emails are sent without a user name and password
 - Fix email property mismatch 'authoryUri' 'authorityUri'
-- Fix for send the status email cleanly
+- Fix for sending the status email cleanly